Joc Pederson Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The Padres pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.

-- The Padres have a 3.89 team ERA that ranks sixth across all league pitching staffs.
+- The Padres' 3.86 team ERA ranks sixth among all MLB pitching staffs.

-- The righty last appeared on Sunday against the Milwaukee Brewers, when he tossed 5 1/3 innings, allowing four earned runs while giving up four hits.
+- The right-hander last pitched on Tuesday against the St. Louis Cardinals, when he went six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.